 One of the most charming cities in all of France is Strasbourg.
-Sandwiched between France and Germany, you get the best of both cultures; quaint Medieval architecture along pedestrian friendly streets, German cuisine (albeit with French names), and a wine selection like not other.
-If you are looking for what to do in Strasbourg, France, we have just the list for you.
+Sandwiched between France and Germany, you get the best of both cultures; quaint Medieval architecture along pedestrian-friendly streets, German cuisine (albeit with French names), and a wine selection like no other.
+If you are looking for things to do in Strasbourg, France, we have just the list for you.

 Victor Hugo saw the cathedral and remarked that it was a ‘gigantic and delicate marvel.’

-A climb up the spiral staircase to the platform (total of 332 steps) will give you a feel for just how tall the structure is (with a wonderful view of city below).
+A climb up the spiral staircase to the platform (a total of 332 steps) will give you a feel for just how tall the structure is (with a wonderful view of the city below).

 Along with these colorful displays of light, you will also find beautiful murals behind the high alter.